Author and Environmentalist Bill McKibben to Speak at Ithaca College

 “Eaarth,” “The End of Nature” and “Deep Economy” will all be available for purchase at the book signing.

-Originally published in Media Relations: Author and Environmentalist Bill McKibben to Speak at Ithaca College.
+Originally published in IC News: Author and Environmentalist Bill McKibben to Speak at Ithaca College.